rocketbro/rocketbro.github.io/_posts/2024-12-23-cwc-biscuits.md

 5. Lightly roll dough to ¾-inch thickness.
 Cut dough with a 2½-inch biscuit cutter, dipping cutter into flour between cuts.

-6. Place biscuits close together on a lightly greased baking sheet.
-Brush tops with 1 Tbsp soft butter.
+6. Place biscuits close together on a lightly greased baking sheet or floured cast iron skillet.

 7. Bake for 11 to 15 minutes or until golden brown.